 Residents Maintain Autonomy

-This is the percent of patients that needed increased assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's may indicate the erosion of a patient's health.
+This tells you the percent of residents that required additional assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with activities of daily living may be a sign of the deterioration of a patient's medical condition.

 Ability to Keep Residents Mobile

-This tells you the percent of patients who remained mobile levels over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This tells you the percentage of residents that remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' health.

 Hospitalizations